 Interns at HAF

-My first day at HAF’s office, I walked into a workshop about sustainability and project planning presented to nursery caretakers and HAF staff members lead by Mark Apel, an Area Extension Agent in Community Resource Development with the University of Arizona Cooperative Extension in southern Arizona.
+On my first day at HAF’s office, I walked into a workshop about sustainability and project planning presented to nursery caretakers and HAF staff members led by Mark Apel, an Area Extension Agent in Community Resource Development with the University of Arizona Cooperative Extension in southern Arizona.
 Mark is implementing programs in land use planning, sustainable development, small acreage landowner assistance, and renewable energy education.
-I had the chance to meet most of HAF’s staff and volunteers during this workshop and learned about Mark Apel’s one month volunteer experience with HAF.
+I had the chance to meet most of HAF’s staff and volunteers during this workshop and learned about Mark Apel’s one-month volunteer experience with HAF.

 Sister park arrangement between the Toubkal National Park and the Great Basin National Park Nevada, USA